 Cost of Ownership

 The CLA Shooting Brake almost replicates the economy and emissions figures of the saloon, which means it’s very, very good indeed.
 The kerb weight goes up slightly and, rather surprisingly, the drag coefficent of the Shooting Brake isn’t quite as good.
 Still, it’s hard to complain when you have a practical and stylish Mercedes-Benz estate that can return figures like the ones quoted here.
-The CLA 180 and CLA 200 Coupe variants can deliver up to 47.9mpg on the combined cycle.
-The CLA 180 emits 123g/km of CO2 and the CLA 200 emits 124g/km.
-The CLA 220 4MATIC delivers 40.4mpg and emits 149g/km.
-And the CLA 250 can deliver up to 41.5mpg and emit 139g/km of CO2.
+The CLA 180 and CLA 200 Coupe variants can deliver up to 52.3mpg on the WLTP combined cycle.
+The CLA 180 emits 128g/km of CO2 and the CLA 200 emits 127g/km.
+The CLA 220 and CLA 250 deliver up to 46.3mpg and emit 142g/km.
+The CLA 220d diesel delivers up to 65.7mpg and emits 115g/km.

 What else?
 Well it’s worth knowing that your maintenance outlay can be kept a little in check by going for the optional ‘Service Care’ package that takes care of routine maintenance, spreading the cost of regular servicing, guaranteeing the price of parts and labour for up to four services and covering the cost of all recommended service items such as brake fluid, spark plugs, air filters, fuel filters and screen wash.
 There’s also an ASSYST dashboard service indicator that monitors engine use and tells you exactly when a garage visit is due.
 It’s also worth mentioning that the included ‘Mercedes me’ connect services package includes remote self-diagnostic capability, enabling your CLA to monitor wear and tear items and alert your local dealer to let you know if something needs seeing to.